jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 ## Mutation Test Frameworks
 <img src="https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/38cb0567-1f6d-4e22-ac04-42f48ee60ba0/d1kizwb-f628e672-700b-4b2f-ad85-648b6c12f9fc.jpg/v1/fit/w_423,h_600,q_70,strp/mutant_chiwawa_rabbit___detail_by_claytonbarton_d1kizwb-375w-2x.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7ImhlaWdodCI6Ijw9NjAwIiwicGF0aCI6IlwvZlwvMzhjYjA1NjctMWY2ZC00ZTIyLWFjMDQtNDJmNDhlZTYwYmEwXC9kMWtpendiLWY2MjhlNjcyLTcwMGItNGIyZi1hZDg1LTY0OGI2YzEyZjlmYy5qcGciLCJ3aWR0aCI6Ijw9NDIzIn1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmltYWdlLm9wZXJhdGlvbnMiXX0.jmw1WixGZ3szua9o5CxQnxZvMgQBTIILqaOYx2FxhAg" alt="Mutant" title="Image Source: https://www.deviantart.com/claytonbarton/art/Mutant-Chiwawa-Rabbit-Detail-94944827" width = "25%" align="right" style="padding-right: 20px;">

-The timing for Bob’s video could not have been more perfect.
+The timing for Bob’s video could not have been more perfect to soothe my testing angst.
 Pitest is a free plug-in on Eclipse and other IDEs (look for PIT in the marketplace).
 Pitest is for Java.
 Other languages may have their own mutation test frameworks.

 Here’s a summary of what Pitest does.
 I’m sure other mutation testing frameworks work similarly:
 * It "mutates" your byte-code by flipping logic, skipping lines, altering return values, etc. By changing the byte-code, it changes behavior and therefore injects a bug, known as a mutation.
 * It runs your unit tests on the mutated byte-code.
 If a test fails, then your unit test has found that mutation and _killed_ it.
 This is what you want.
 A behavior change in your code was intercepted by your current unit test code.
 * If an assertion does not fail, then your unit test suite has failed to kill the mutation.
 This is not what you want.
 A change in your code was completely ignored by your current unit tests.
 Pitest only informs you of a potential problem.
-You'll need to do a little analysis:
+You'll need to do a little analysis to address it:
     * Are you missing a unit test case or just an assertion in an existing unit test case?
     * Is a test case incorrect with its Given/When/Then paradigm?
     * Do you have redundant code that accommodates the mutated line?
     * Was the mutated line dead code that's never executed or is not covered by the unit tests?

-This does not mean that your implementation is incorrect.
-It only means that the behavior that emerges from that implementation does not have test coverage.
+A uncaught mutation does not mean that your implementation is incorrect.
+It only means that the behavior within your implementation does not have a test specification.

 The correction that allows the mutation to be found could be in your test code, your implementation or both.

 ## Double-Entry Bookkeeping Revisited
 Previously I wrote:
 > The test/implementation partnership only works when tests accurately define the behaviors that the code implements.
-Tests pass unless an assertion or verification catches the problem.
-A test might be missing an assertion or verification that allows undesired behavior to be untested and appear correct.
+Tests pass by default unless an assertion or verification violation catches the problem.
+A test might be missing an invariant assertion or verification that allows undesired behavior to pass through undetected.
 >
->It’s possible to achieve 100% code coverage without a single assertion or verification.
-This can happen when there’s pressure from upper management for more code coverage.
-Haphazard false-positive tests are created to provide code coverage, but all they provide is a false sense of security.
+>IIt’s possible to achieve 100% code coverage without a single assertion or verification.
+This can happen when there’s pressure from upper management reach a code coverage goal, or an unexperienced developer fudges a blocking test by removing a failing assertion or verification.
+Haphazard false-positive tests provide code coverage, but all they provide is a false sense of security.

 Mutation testing helps to address this.
 If the test/implementation partnership is out of alignment because of missing assertions or verifications, then there’s a good chance that mutation testing will identify the test/implementation misalignment.